khaytsus/rigtool/README.md

 ### Repeat Last Command

 The ! command in Manual mode will repeat the last command, most useful for if you're scanning and you want to stop to check out a possible signal, but keep scanning.
+Only stores scanning and frequency changing commands in Manual mode.

 ### Band privileges